bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 If you enable this feature, links to all pages of a quiz are shown, so user can edit their answers.
 Note: this works only for the action "show by tag" and questions of type radio, checkbox or text.
 Note: this feature disables the answer-page!

+.. _random:

+random
+""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.random = 1`

+If you enable this feature, the tags will be shuffled.
+The changed order will be saved in the DB too.
+Note: this works only for the action "show by tag", because tags and not questions are randomized.

 .. _joker: